shubhomoydas/ad_examples/README.md

 -------------------------------------------
 AAD, when used with a forest-based detector such as Isolation Forest, can output a compact set of subspaces that contain all labeled anomalies.
 The idea is explained in [anomaly_description.pdf](https://github.com/shubhomoydas/ad_examples/blob/master/documentation/anomaly_description/anomaly_description.pdf).
 Following illustrations show the results of this approach.

+**Note:** The algorithm to compute compact descriptions (as illustrated here) might also be considered to be a non-parametric clustering algorithm where each 'description' is a cluster.

 To generate the below, use the command:

     bash ./aad.sh toy2 35 1 0.03 7 1 0 0 512 0 1 1